supminal/AssetOpsBench/aobench/datalayer/eamlite/README.md

 ## Use EAM Lite

+EAM Lite is accessible through HTTP requests via curl or any other client.
 The API will be available at `localhost:8000` and the doc at `localhost:8000/docs`